Our Research

 This scholarship offers $300 to $5,000 for students whose parents work or recently worked as strawberry farmworkers in California.

 Who’s eligible?
-California strawberry farmworkers or children of California strawberry farmworkers for at least the past two years who will attend a two- or four-year university in California and maintain a GPA of at least 2.0.
+California strawberry farmworkers or children of California strawberry farmworkers (must have worked for the current and prior two harvest seasons) who will attend a two- or four-year university in California and maintain a GPA of at least 2.0.

 Contact information: [email protected] | 831-724-1301